abansal98/mindSpark/README.md

 # MindSpark Application

-MindSpark is a web application that let’s users share quotes that inspirit one another.
+MindSpark is a web application that let users share quotes that inspirit one another.

 ### The build version on live server (usually updated once a week)
 * http://myvmlab.senecacollege.ca:6475/